 Drinking Water Safety

-During the flood, use your emergency radio to listen for drinking water alerts.
-Unless the water company specifically says the tap water is safe, assume that tap water is contaminated and do not drink it.
+Use your emergency radio to listen for drinking water alerts during the flood.
+Unless the water company explicitly says tap water is safe, assume it is contaminated and do not drink it.

 Often, water companies will issue a “boil alert” during flooding.
-This means that you should boil tap water for at least 1 minute before drinking or cooking with it.
+This means you should boil tap water for at least 1 minute before drinking or cooking.
 Even water for brushing your teeth should be treated.

-To learn more about water preparedness, read this Comprehensive Guide to Emergency Water.
+To learn more about water preparedness, read these articles:

 Stay Safe After a Flood